Updated: Nov 30, 2021

 So what do I think?

-Around 40,000 years ago Europe and Asia (the most likely locations for domestication) was very cold and very dry.
-This meant a lot of dust which could have reduced the vegetation and therefore the herbivores that fed on it.
+Around 40,000 years ago, Europe and Asia (the most likely locations for domestication) was a very cold, very dry and very dusty which could have reduced the quantity and quality of the vegetation.
+The herbivorous animals would have struggled to find enough food and this would mean the carnivores and omnivores would have restricted, poorer quality protein available.
 Food resources were likely to be scarce and fiercely contested.

 I would assume that, whilst humans didn't have permanent settlements (which come along with agriculture) they would have had a winter base and been nomadic in the summer.
 For this strategy to work humans would have been storing food in the summer and autumn to allow for survival over the long, cold and dark winters.